What is it?

 - Best to choose another method if you’re afraid of needles.

 - No-go with some health issues and medicines:

 - Breast cancer

 - For the first few months, you may have spotting or bleeding at unexpected times.
 Even if you have normal periods, you may bleed less.
 About half of the women using this method stop having periods after one year.
 About 80 out of 100 stop within five years.

 - Many women gain weight.
 The average is about 5 pounds in the first year and 16 pounds within five years.

 - Not immediately reversible.
 After you stop using Depo-Provera, you won’t be able to get pregnant quickly.
-Many women don’t ovulate again for 12 to 18 months.
+Many women don’t ovulate again for at least 6 months.

 Side effects may include: